-2.5.
-Acid Washing.
+2.5 Acid Washing.
 (For ALL calcium-stained pools too)

-Before and after (if needed) Skim coat to remove laitance, (a fine cement powder on surface) and open the pores, plus neutralise the alkali surface, Acid etch with Hydrochloric Acid, and water.
+Before if calcium present (and after applying a new Skim coat application) to remove laitance, (a fine cement powder on surface) and open the pores, plus neutralise the alkali surface, Acid etch with Hydrochloric Acid, and water.

-- Concentration to be 10%, no more.
+• Concentration to be 10%, no more.
 (1-part acid, (As bought 33% conc) mixed with 2 (or more) parts water).
 Mix in a plastic bucket.
-Always add Acid to Water, not the other way around. - Wear protective clothing, goggles, and gloves.
+Always add Acid to Water, not the other way around.

+• Wear protective clothing, goggles, and gloves.

-- Broom or brush onto surfaces, (about 2 sq M per L mixed). - When fizzing stops (10 minutes), thoroughly wash all acid etched surfaces to remove all traces of the reaction.
+• Broom or brush onto surfaces, (about 2 sq M per L mixed).

+• When fizzing stops (2-5 minutes), thoroughly wash all acid etched surfaces to remove all traces of the reaction.
 (Can neutralise surface with Bicarbonate of Soda and rinse away all residues).